 - People, Process and Content Come Before Technology

-Demand Generation is a strategy that Engages, Nurtures and Converts your buyers—marketing automation is simply a tool that, when used effectively, can drive engagement.
+Demand Marketing should be a strategy that Engages, Nurtures and Converts your buyers—marketing automation is simply a tool that, when used effectively, can drive engagement.

-Regardless of what you may hear from your marketing department, Demand Generation is not about marketing automation.
-Demand Generation is a strategy that Engages, Nurtures and Converts your buyers—marketing automation is simply a tool that, when used effectively, can drive engagement.
+Regardless of what you may hear from your marketing department, Strategic Demand Marketing is not about marketing automation.
+Strategic Demand Marketing should be a strategy that Engages, Nurtures and Converts your buyers—marketing automation is simply a tool that, when used effectively, can drive engagement.

 - Invest in Your People